carlocordes/BNN_Wildfire_Workspace/notes/papers/2022_BDL_Nino.md

 ---
 ### Short Summary
-An application of a network interfered with [[bayesian statistics]] is made to predict the variations in sea surface temperatures.
-800 years of partially simulated climate data is used to predict outputs at varying [[time lead]].
+An application of a network interfered with [[bayesian-statistics]] is made to predict the variations in sea surface temperatures.
+800 years of partially simulated climate data is used to predict outputs at varying [[lead-time]].

-A comparison is made between traditional [[deep learning]](BDL), [[convLSTM]] and the bayesian variant.
+A comparison is made between traditional [[deep-learning]](BDL), [[convLSTM]] and the bayesian variant.
 Results show the BDL architecture producing more accurate crisp results.

-Finally, an evaluation is made to what extent the [[uncertainty]] of the output is valuable to describing the accuracy of predictions in the future.
+Finally, an evaluation is made to what extent the [[uncertainty]] of the output is valuable to describing the [[prediction-error]] of predictions in the future.

 ---
 ### Notes